indexzero/nconf/README.md

 ```

 ### nconf.any(names, callback)
-Given a set of key names, gets the value of the first key found.
-The key names can be given as separate arguments or as an array.
-If the last argument is a function it will be called with the result; otherwise, the value is returned.
+Given a set of key names, gets the value of the first key found to be truthy.
+The key names can be given as separate arguments
+or as an array.
+If the last argument is a function, it will be called with the result; otherwise, the value is returned.

 ``` js
   //